-If you are considering A fine art auctioneer organizes and hosts auctions.
+If you are considering launching your career in arts management, becoming an auctioneer is one possible path.
+A fine art auctioneer organizes and hosts auctions.
 He or she acts as a referee between buyers and sellers who makes it possible for them to come up with a price they both agree is fair.
 This profession allows you to have finger on the pulse of the art world, as you organize transactions.
 Famous auctioneer such as Simon de Pury play a major role in shaping the art market, and witness history by making possible the sales of major art pieces.

 The position entails the following responsibilities:

 - Presenting the items for sale

 - Keeping tracks of the bids expressed by the attendees